syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-## Adding or removing Data field displayed in DataForm at runtime
+## Adding or removing the data field displayed in the dataForm at runtime

-If you want to remove or add data fields item at runtime, you can use [RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method which auto-generates the DataFormItem’s where you can skip certain item from display.
-By default, it will generate the items that was canceled initially.
-If you want to regenerate all the items, you need to pass argument as `true`.
+If you want to remove or add data fields item at runtime, you can use the [RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method which auto-generates the DataFormItem where you can skip certain item from display.
+By default, it will generate the canceled items initially.
+If you want to regenerate all the items, you should pass argument as `true`.

-In the below code snippet, items are auto generated based on ` refreshLayout` flag where you can change flag at runtime and call `RefreshLayout` method to add or remove items being displayed in DataForm at runtime.
+In the following code snippet, items are auto generated based on `refreshLayout` flag where you can change flag at runtime and call `RefreshLayout` method to add or remove items being displayed in the data form at runtime.

 {% tabs %}
 {% highlight c# %}